SafeTALK: The Suicide Alertness Training That Saves Lives

 Who provides SafeTALK trainings?

 All MHP trainings are hosted by local experts with extensive professional experience in suicide prevention and intervention, mental health first aid, evidence-based clinical modalities, crisis de-escalation, trauma support, and general wellness.
-Meet our expert trainers.
+Meet our expert training team.

 Where can I take a SafeTALK training?

-Visit our Training page to see additional upcoming offerings and sign up.
+Visit our Training page to see additional upcoming offerings and register for a course.